MicrosoftDocs/PlayReady/Docs/Overview/playready-on-windows.md

 For Universal Windows Platform (UWP) applications, Microsoft provides a PlayReady SDK integrated in the Windows SDK.
 For more information about PlayReady on UWP applications, see the documentation on the [Windows Dev Center](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/mt429381.aspx).

 For Windows Store applications (Windows 8.1), Microsoft also provides a PlayReady SDK.
-For Windows 8.1 reference, see [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/dn468834.aspx).
+For the Windows 8.1 reference, see [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/dn468834.aspx).

 ## PlayReady on Window 7, MacOS